 “Keeping the Model relaxed”

-Explain preciously to the model at each step of the way to ensure the model if comfortable and happy.
-Poses and angle at which your shooting, your model will become more relaxed and confident as the shoot goes on.
+Explain preciously to the model at each step of the way to make sure the model is comfortable and happy.
+Poses and angle at which you’re shooting, your model will become more relaxed and confident as the shoot goes on.

-A typical Boudoir portrait will consist of high key & low key techniques.
-Some models will prefer low key lighting for there boudoir portraits as this may be there first time.
+A typical Boudoir portrait will consist of high key & low-key techniques.
+Some models will prefer low-key lighting for their boudoir portraits as this may be their first time.
 However you may have a model who is confident enough to have both lighting techniques.
 Either way these are factors to consider and that you as the photographer are happy and knowledgeable to shoot.

 “Images and settings”

-At regular intervals show the model your images on the camera this will also help there confidence during the shoot and will see your results as they happen.
+At regular intervals show the model your images on the camera this will also help their confidence during the shoot and will see your results as they happen.

-Camera settings there are several settings you can use I tend to want to cancel out all ambient light in the studio for example the main lights so setting your aperture to f/10 will achieve this it’s a good trick to try grab you camera if your in a room with the light on set your camera f stop t f/10 and take a picture, you should see the result be pretty much all black now take a photo at say f/4 then you will see light in the room as your eyes sees it, i simply trick but works effectively in a studio lighting controlled environment.
+Camera settings there are several settings you can use I tend to want to cancel out all ambient light in the studio, such as, the main lights so setting your aperture to f/10 will achieve this it’s a good trick to try grab your camera if you’re in a room with the light on setting your camera f-stop t f/10 and take a picture, you should see the result be pretty much all black now take a photo at say f/4 then you will see light in the room as your eyes see it, I simply trick but works effectively in a studio lighting controlled environment.

-Always keep an open mind more for the model needs as well as the results your looking for, have you taken into account a room the model can change in private and that the studio in this case is an enclosed environment so no one can stray pass and see what is going on, this all helps with the model’s confidence.
+Always keep an open mind more for the model needs as well as the results you’re looking for, have you taken into account a room the model can change in private and that the studio, in this case, is an enclosed environment so no one can stray pass and see what is going on, this all helps with the model’s confidence.